Changissnz/selfinterest/README.md

 as an example of the absolutist possibility in attribution, in which all that were connected to what was believed to be fault, were declared to be guilty, and the human representatives of rule were most vehemently opposed.
-Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension released into armed conflict.
+Differences, both nuanced and stark, culminated into exacerbation of class war between the aristocratic and commoner factions, build-ups in tension released into armed conflict.
 Civilization encourages liberties not found in wartime situations.
 Accumulation of wealth and acquisition of fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection